Animist Psychology

 Yeah, you can expect to learn new skills.
 For each of the twelve lessons there are over three hours of content (60 to 90min pre-recorded lesson, 60min main call plus small groups after, and a 60min practice support call).
 In each of the three elements (one lesson plus two calls) there will be experiential practice in some way as well as discussion of how theory and teachings are applied in all three.
 The main live call and the practice support call will both include time for Q&A along with the option to write-in questions.
 That said, it’s important to not mistake the course space as a substitute for professional supervision that really allows for full care and nuance.

-All of our lesson videos have auto-generated closed captioning, as well as a full transcript and additional downloadable audio-only versions.
+All of our lesson videos have auto-generated English subtitles, as well as downloadable audio-only versions of the lessons.
 If you have needs not met here, please feel free to reach out to us with suggestions at info@ancestralmedicine.org.

 Have a question that’s not answered here?